jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

 Hoover's bike lane should be separated or at least buffered.
 28th and 29th should be striped to make visible where cyclists will be funneling into Hoover.
 Maybe the light at 29th & Hoover should be shorter.
-What would happen if the intersections at 28th, 29th, and 30th were replaced with roundabouts to promote safer traffic mixing and lower speeds in intersections?
+Converting the intersections at 28th, 29th, and 30th to roundabouts could promote safer traffic mixing and lower speeds in intersections.
 Hoover terminates into Jefferson just one block south of 30th anyway - automobiles don't need to be traveling fast here.
 There are plenty of existing design options available to make cycling safer near USC.

 ## What Next?